davidtrestini/PNpedia/Core post-Newtonian quantities/Fluxes/Angular momentum flux/Circular orbits/Spinning/Nonprecessing/With tidal effects/README.md

-# Flux of energy for spinning, non-precessing, compact binaries with tidal deformation on elliptic orbits
+# Flux of angular momentum for spinning, non-precessing, compact binaries with tidal deformation on circular orbits

-The file ``flux.txt`` contains the flux of energy for spinning, non-precessing (i.e. aligned or antialigned spin) compact binaries with tidal deformation (i.e. *not* a binary black hole system) on elliptic orbits
+The file ``flux.txt`` contains the flux of angular momentum for spinning, non-precessing (i.e. aligned or antialigned spin) compact binaries with tidal deformation (i.e. *not* a binary black hole system) on circular orbits.

+The result is given at 3.5PN accuracy, including all non-spinning, spin-orbit, spin-spin, and cubic-in-spin terms.

 ## Notations